 Everyone remembers their first car – while it is usually not the most exciting vehicle, it is the one which gave you an incredible amount of independence and freedom so people always look back fondly on this vehicle.
-It can also be an intimidating experience purchasing your first car so read on for the main steps to follow.
+It can also be an intimidating experience purchasing your first car if you don’t know how to look for a suitable one, so read on for the main steps to follow.

 First, you need to set a budget for how much you can afford.
 Keep in mind that in addition to the cost of the vehicle you will also have fuel, insurance, road tax and various other costs so you need to factor these into your budget too.